vidister/gimp-web/content/tutorials/Tone_Mapping_Using_GIMP_Levels/index.md

 </li>

-<li>An essential component of the procedure for using Levels to add positive exposure compensation to images with dark shadows and midtones needs to be explicitly mentioned: Not only is the high bit depth GIMP's Levels operation unbounded at floating point precision &mdash; <a title="GIMP bug report: Some filters / operations provide float values superior to 1.0." href="https://bugzilla.gnome.org/show_bug.cgi?id=737925">layer masks are also unbounded</a>. <p>If the inverted grayscale masks were summarily clipped (as is the case when editing at integer precision), then the procedure described in this tutorial wouldn't work.
+<li>An essential component of the procedure for using Levels to add positive exposure compensation to images with dark shadows and midtones needs to be explicitly mentioned: Not only is the high bit depth GIMP's Levels operation unbounded at floating point precision&mdash;<a title="GIMP bug report: Some filters / operations provide float values superior to 1.0." href="https://bugzilla.gnome.org/show_bug.cgi?id=737925">layer masks are also unbounded</a>. <p>If the inverted grayscale masks were summarily clipped (as is the case when editing at integer precision), then the procedure described in this tutorial wouldn't work.
 However, if you are trying this procedure in a floating point image editor that doesn't allow for retaining out of display range values on a layer mask, you can make an inverse grayscale mask from the base layer, auto-stretch the resulting mask, turn it into a selection, add it to the "Levels positive exposure compensation" copy of the base layer, and then delete or disable the mask on the base layer.</p></li>

 </ol>